 In your Will, you can nominate one or more people whom you would like to look after your children if they are under 18.
 This provision cannot supersede a parent’s right if they have parental responsibility, but it is an important consideration should both parents pass away.

 You can appoint the same person to be both an Executor and Guardian, but it is a big responsibility, and many clients feel more comfortable having different people in this role.

 These are used where you want to give a specific amount of money or a specific item to someone or a group of people.

 For example, “I give £1,000 to each of my grandchildren” – this would allow £1,000 each to be given to however many grandchildren you had at the date of your death.

 Generally speaking, where you wish to leave items, we usually refer to a side Letter of Wishes.

 Your Residuary Estate

-This is usually the largest part of your estate for distribution and is calculated as the balance remaining after deduction of your debts, funeral expenses, any cash or specific legacies, the costs of administering your estate.
+This is usually the largest part of your estate for distribution, and is calculated as the balance remaining after deduction of your debts, funeral expenses, any cash or specific legacies and the costs of administering your estate.